mrosseel/piDSC/readme.md

 While on the same WiFi network as the pi, use SkySafari to connect.
 The code responds to the SkyFi autodetect, so the IP is not needed.
 Port is still 4030.

+## Development

+Run using 'python3 pidsc.py -h' to see all options available.

 ## Limitations / todo